tronprotocol/java-tron/shell.md

     ├── start.sh
 ```

-**clone the source code and build**
+**Clone the source code and build**

 Get the latest code from master branch of https://github.com/tronprotocol/java-tron and compile.

-After using this command, the "FullNode" directory will be created and the compiled file `FullNode.jar` and related configuration files will be copied to this directory
+After using this command, the "FullNode" directory will be created, the compiled file `FullNode.jar` and the configuration file will be copied to this directory

 demo: